The Mob (1951 film)

-The Mob is a 1951 American film noir crime-thriller produced by Columbia Pictures, directed by Robert Parrish, and starring Broderick Crawford.
-The screenplay, which was written by William Bowers, is based on the novel Waterfront by Ferguson Findley.
+The Mob is a 1951 American crime thriller film noir produced by Columbia Pictures, directed by Robert Parrish and starring Broderick Crawford.
+The screenplay, which was written by William Bowers, is based the five-part Collier's magazine serial by Ferguson Findley titled "Waterfront".

 Plot

-Johnny Damico (Broderick Crawford), a detective going home on a rainy night, finds himself just a few feet from a shooting on a dark street.
-The gunman claims to be a detective from another precinct, flashing a real badge, and then slipping away.
-Damico discovers that the victim of the shooting was a witness who was to have appeared before a grand jury investigating waterfront crime, and that the same man who shot him also murdered the chief investigator on the case just a few hours earlier (which is where the badge came from).
-For slipping up in this matter, Damico could lose his job, but instead he is given the chance to redeem himself by the police commissioner (Ralph Dumke) and the district attorney (Carleton Young).
+On a rainy night, detective Johnny Damico hears gunfire on a dark street and sees a gunman kneeling over a dead body.
+The gunman identifies himself as a detective from another precinct and then slips away.
+Damico discovers that the victim was a witness who was to have appeared before a grand jury investigating waterfront crime, and that the same man who shot him also murdered the chief investigator on the case just a few hours earlier.
+The badge that the gunman had displayed was that of the dead investigator.
+Damico could lose his job because of his error, but he is allowed the chance to redeem himself by the police commissioner and the district attorney.

-The authorities then make plans to fly Damico to New Orleans with instructions to work his way "back up", undercover, as a New Orleans tough-guy named Tim Flynn.
-Once he returns home by cargo ship, Johnny has the assigned task of discovering the true identity of the head of the waterfront racketeers.
-All that is known about the mysterious mob boss is that his name is "Blackie" Clegg.
-The city in which all the action takes place is unspecified, but it is "up" relative to New Orleans, though palm trees are shown.
-Upon his return "Flynn" gets a job locally as a longshoreman and quickly makes connections to the mob's network of enforcers as well as to crews of dockworkers.
-He is befriended by Tom Clancy (Richard Kiley), a fellow longshoreman who lives at the same hotel.
-There the two frequently meet after work for drinks, which are invariably served to them by a bartender nicknamed "Smoothie" (Matt Crowley).
+Damico travels to New Orleans with instructions to pose undercover as a thug named Tim Flynn.
+When he returns home, Damico is assigned to discover the true identity of the head of the waterfront racketeers, known only as Blackie Clegg.
+Damico, posing as Flynn, takes a job as a longshoreman and makes connections with the mob's enforcers and the dockworkers.
+He is befriended by Tom Clancy, a longshoreman who lives at the same hotel.
+They frequently meet after work for drinks and are served by a bartender nicknamed Smoothie.